-Diagnosed with acute myeloid leukemia at age 9, Jenna Gibson was treated with a cord blood transplant after chemotherapy alone wasn't enough.
+Jenna Gibson was diagnosed with acute myeloid leukemia at age 9 and received a a cord blood transplant after realizing chemotherapy alone would not be enough.